Irregular triads in 3-uniform hypergraphs: Statements of results

 \begin{corollary} If $\calH$ admits zero, binary, or linear $\disc_{2,3}$-error, then $\calH$ is $\disc_{2,3}$-homogeneous. \end{corollary}

 We end the introduction with a discussion of some open problems.
-As mentioned above, we conjecture that $\calH_{\HP}$ and $\calH_{\GS_p}$ are two manifestations of an underlying combinatorial definition, which will characterize the properties admitting binary $\disc_{2,3}$-error. \begin{conjecture} There exists a definition $\text{XOP}_2$ (for ``Unknown Order Property") which is defined by an infinite scheme of existential sentences in $\calL=\{R(x,y,z)\}$, such that a hereditary $3$-graph property admits binary $\disc_{2,3}$-error if and only if it does not satisfy $\text{XOP}_2$. \end{conjecture}
+As mentioned above, we conjecture that $\calH_{\HP}$ and $\calH_{\GS_p}$ are two manifestations of an underlying combinatorial definition, which will characterize the properties admitting binary $\disc_{2,3}$-error. \begin{conjecture} There exists a definition $\mathrm{XOP}_2$ (for ``Unknown Order Property") which is defined by an infinite scheme of existential sentences in the language $\calL=\{R(x,y,z)\}$ such that a hereditary $3$-graph property admits binary $\disc_{2,3}$-error if and only if it does not satisfy $\mathrm{XOP}_2$. \end{conjecture}

 We also conjecture a connection between this property and quadratic structure in the arithmetic setting.
-For a discussion of this, we direct the reader to \cite{Terry.2021a}.
+For a discussion of this, we direct the reader to \cite[Section 1.3]{Terry.2021a}.

 In addition to the interesting problem above for $3$-graphs, several open questions arise form this work with regard to $k$-graphs for $k>3$.
-For example, the results of Fox et al. \cite{Fox.2017bfo} give strong regularity lemmas for $k$-graphs with bounded VC-dimension.
-Our work suggests that an analogue of weak VC-dimension should characterize hereditary $k$-graph properties with such partitions.
+For example, the results of Fox et al. \cite{Fox.2017bfo} give strong regularity lemmas for $k$-graphs with bounded $\VC$-dimension.
+Our work suggests that an analogue of slicewise $\VC$-dimension should characterize hereditary $k$-graph properties with such partitions.
 Similarly, while Theorem \ref{thm:AFP} was proven in the setting of $k$-graphs for $k\geq 2$, it remains open to give a characterization of which hereditary $k$-graph properties admit regular partitions as described there.
 It is fairly clear that bounded $\VC_k$-dimension (see \cite{Chernikov.2019} for the definition) will correspond to the appropriate higher order analogue of $\disc_{2,3}$-homogeneity.
-Indeed, all the same tools used in Section \ref{sec:dischom} have their analogues for $k$-graphs.
-Indeed, one direction of this has been proved, non-quantitatively, by Chernikov and Towsner \cite{Chernikov.2020}.
+Indeed, all the same tools used in Chapter \ref{sec:dischom} have their analogues for $k$-graphs.
+One direction of this has been proved, non-quantitatively, by Chernikov and Towsner \cite{Chernikov.2020}.